-At Highland Canine Training, LLC we understand that the majority of Search and Rescue Dog handlers and teams across the country operate on a volunteer basis.
-Therefore, we offer affordable dogs and training to meet the needs of most handlers and teams.
-All of our Search and Rescue dog programs come with a comprehensive handler course and all course materials.
-Our goal is to provide each handler and team with all of the necessary tools and knowledge to be a productive and effective Search and Rescue Dog Team.
+At Highland Canine Training, LLC, we understand that the majority of Search and Rescue handlers and teams across the country operate on a volunteer basis.
+Therefore, we offer affordable dogs and training to meet the needs of most SAR teams.
+All of our Search and Rescue training programs come with a comprehensive handler course.
+Our goal is to provide each team with the necessary tools and knowledge to be a productive Search and Rescue team.

 Tracking/Trailing Dog Training

 Our Tracking and Trailing handler course typically lasts for two weeks and provides training on equipment types and proper use, proper handling skills, understanding negative indications, understanding and managing training variables, basic and advanced scent theory, record keeping and report writing, proper maintenance training, as well as K9 first aid and CPR.
 Our handler schools also provide the handler with ample hands-on training with a variety of dogs to ensure that they are capable of reading and understanding tracking and trailing dogs.